Johnny Fripp: Football career

 Fripp began to play football for the Ottawa Rough Riders of the Interprovincial Rugby Football Union (IRFU) at 20 years old in 1941.
 He played the flying wing position.
-He made his debut on September 27, in a 18–5 win over a Montreal team.
+He made his debut on September 27, in a 18–5 win over the Montreal Bulldogs.
 An article in The Montreal Gazette said, "Johnny Fripp, one of Canada's greatest skiers and last year's one man football team at Glebe Collegiate, was shoved into the battle as a momentary replacement for Andy Tommy in the second quarter."
 After being put in, he was immediately given the ball on a short end play and "made yards".
 His rushes were described as "bull-like" by The Montreal Gazette.
 He made a "fine debut", according to The Ottawa Journal.

-Controversy arose after the game, when Montreal Star writer Baz O'Meara claimed he was ineligible to play due to his skiing career.
+Controversy arose after the game, when Montreal Star writer Baz O'Meara claimed he was ineligible to play as an amateur due to his skiing career.
 James P. McCaffrey, league president, declined to comment on Fripp.

 Fripp remained in the league, and scored his first touchdown in a 24–6 win over the Toronto Argonauts on October 25.
 He was out of the league in 1942 when games were suspended due to World War II.
 He returned to football the following year, playing on the Lachine Fliers military service team.
 After then spending another year out of football, Fripp played for the Montreal Hornets of the IRFU in 1945.

-He re-joined the Ottawa Rough Riders in 1946, appearing in eleven games.
-He returned to the team in 1947, but left before the season start for the Ottawa Trojans of the Ontario Rugby Football Union (ORFU).
-He played one season with the Trojans, appearing in seven games, before retiring from football.
+He re-joined the Rough Riders in 1946, appearing in eleven games.
+He returned to the team in 1947, but left early in the season for the Ottawa Trojans of the Ontario Rugby Football Union (ORFU).
+He played one season with the Trojans as a halfback, appearing in seven games, before ending his professional football career.